fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Small bugfix in index hyperlinks when using Visual Studio Code (did not jump to subsections).
 - Example data in De-duplication section is now skipped if the example dataset is not loaded.

+#### V2.5 - Introducing adducts to data annotation and expansion of univariate analysis (22/04/2024).

+- Type of index in the dataset can be chosen if they are positive/negative m/z masses or neutral masses, creating respectively a 'Probable m/z' or a 'Neutral Mass' column.
+- Added way to introduce which adduct to consider for data annotation.
+- Data Annotation logic slightly changed to account for adducts and calculate adduct masses on the databases chosen and match them to the dataset masses.
+Added arg for possiblity to only select the candidates with the lowest ppm deviation to a peak
+- Minor improvements and changes to accomodate new data annotation in `duplicate_disambiguator` and `individually_merging` functions.
+- Minor change in supervised analysis related function with the arg `regres` or `regression`.
+- XGBoost will now be skipped by default for binary classifications.
+- In 2-Class Univariate Analysis, change to calculate the minimum number of samples to filter the subset of data by the `total_samples` method when using a more than 2-Class dataset.
+- Added multi-class univariate statisical analysis (ANOVA and Kruskal-Wallis test).
+- Add 'index' as a search possibility in the compound finder and minor bugfix where previously annotated columns would not be searched when using 'Name' or 'Formula' options.
+- Improve to some descriptions and minor bugfixes.

 #### In Future Patches:

 - Add sMDiN analysis to notebooks.